quintel/documentation/docs/api/users.md

 import endpointData from '@site/data/api/users';
 import ApiEndpoint from '@site/src/components/ApiEndpoint';

 Users can be given access to either individual scenarios, or to saved scenarios and all their underlying scenarios.
-There are three different roles
+This endpoint manages users on regular scenarios.
+For managing users on saved scenarios, see [Managing saved scenario users](/api/saved-scenarios#managing-saved-scenario-users).
+To understand the difference between scenarios and saved scenarios, see [Scenarios vs Saved Scenarios](/api/saved-scenarios#scenarios-vs-saved-scenarios).

 ## The user object